azdavis/millet/docs/manual.md

 Whether fixity declarations (`infix`, `infixr`, and `nonfix`) can take effect across files.
 Defaults to `false`.

-When this is false, each file is parsed starting with the default fixity environment provided by the standard basis.
+When this is `false`, each file is parsed starting with the default fixity environment provided by the standard basis.
 This means we can incrementally re-parse files and/or parse files in parallel since there are no inter-file dependencies when parsing.
+(At time of writing, we do not currently do this.)

-Note that at time of writing, turning this to `true` makes various features, like completions and hover info, much less reliable and useful.
+When this is `true`, we cannot do the above things, and we must also use more memory to store the fixity environments used when parsing each file.

 #### `language.dec`